Documentation Index

 Microsoft.IdentityModel.Tokens, System.IdentityModel.Tokens.Jwt | JWT parsing |

-Polly | Retry + transient-fault handling for GraphQL calls |
+Polly | Retry and transient-fault handling for GraphQL calls |

-Using the SDK without Microsoft.Extensions.Hosting
+Using the SDK without a full host

-The canonical pattern uses Host.CreateDefaultBuilder(...) because that bootstraps the DI container and runs background services (session keep-alive, geolocation).
-For small scripts you can roll your own ServiceCollection:
+The canonical pattern usesHost.CreateDefaultBuilder because it starts the DI container and runs background services (session keep-alive, geolocation).
+For lightweight scripts you can build your own ServiceCollection instead:

 Versioning